jax-ml/jax/docs/notebooks/host-offloading.md

 The JIT compilation of the step function uses several important parameters:
 - `donate_argnums=(0,)`: Indicates that the first argument (parameters) can be modified in-place, allowing JAX to reuse its memory
-- `in_shardings`: Specifies how input tensors should be sharded across the mesh (devices and hosts)
 - `out_shardings`: Specifies how output tensors should be sharded across the mesh (devices and hosts)

 ```{code-cell} ipython3